datalad-handbook/book/docs/basics/101-132-advancednesting.rst

 This point in time in DataLad-101 is a convenient moment to dive a bit deeper into the functions of the :command:`datalad status` command.
-If you are interested in this, checkout the hidden section below.
+If you are interested in this, checkout the :ref:`dedicated Findoutmore <fom_status>`.

 .. findoutmore:: More on datalad status
+   :name: fom_status
+   :float:

    First of all, let's start with a quick overview of the different content *types* and content *states* various :command:`datalad status` commands in the course